SteveGilham/Gendarme/README.md

   * false positive in `SuccesOnNonDuplicatedInSwitchsLoadingByFieldsTest`
   * 2 other `[Ignore]`d switch related tests

-Regressions this branch
-* Maintainability -- 1 more failure in same area

 ## Changes made for F# support
 For the moment this seems to suffice to tame unreasonable, or unfixable generated, issues --